Sunday 22 December 2019

 Materials:

-Silk cord (also available in my Etsy store)
+Silk cord (available in my Etsy store)

 Lobster clasp (or other clip for attaching the charm)